m-junad-sabir/Print-and-Screenshot-Widgets-ArcGIS-API/README.md

 *   **Informative Legends:** A legend widget helps users understand the symbols used on the map.
 *   **Basemap Switching:** Users can switch between different basemaps (e.g., satellite, street) to suit their needs.
 *   **Screenshot Widget:** User can take a Screenshot in HD.
-*   **Print Widget:** User can take out Print of the map and can export it in multiple Layout styles and in Map only view.
+*   **Print Widget:** User can take Print of the map and can export it in multiple Layout Styles or in Map only Style.
 The Layout exported print version will include basic map elements such as north arrow, legneds, scale bar, etc
 *   **Responsive Design:** The application is designed to work on different screen sizes, from desktops to mobile devices.

 ## Built With